moby/moby/docs/sources/reference/commandline/cli.md

     Build a new image from the source code at PATH

-      --force-rm=false         Always remove intermediate containers, even after unsuccessful builds --no-cache=false         Do not use cache when building the image --pull=false             Always attempt to pull a newer version of the image -q, --quiet=false        Suppress the verbose output generated by the containers --rm=true                Remove intermediate containers after a successful build -t, --tag=""             Repository name (and optionally a tag) to be applied to the resulting image in case of success
+      -f, --file=""            Name of the Dockerfile(Default is 'Dockerfile') --force-rm=false         Always remove intermediate containers
+      --no-cache=false         Do not use cache when building the image --pull=false             Always attempt to pull a newer version of the image -q, --quiet=false        Suppress the verbose output generated by the containers --rm=true                Remove intermediate containers after a successful build -t, --tag=""             Repository name (and optionally a tag) for the image

 Use this command to build Docker images from a Dockerfile and a "context".